MetPX/sarracenia/doc/sarra-e.rst

 -----------------------

 There are a number of tree replication tools that are widely used, why invent another?
-RSync, for example is a fabulous tool, and we recommend it highly for many use cases. but there are times when Sarracenia can go 72 times faster than rsync: Case Study: `HPC Mirroring Use Case <mirroring_use_case.html>`_
+`RSync <https://rsync.samba.org/>`_, for example is a fabulous tool, and we recommend it highly for many use cases. but there are times when Sarracenia can go 72 times faster than rsync: Case Study: `HPC Mirroring Use Case <mirroring_use_case.html>`_

 Rsync and other tools are comparison based (dealing with a single Source and Destination) Sarracenia, while it does not require or use multi-casting, is oriented towards a delivery to multiple receivers, particularly when the source